SinanSalman/docx2bb/README.md

 --help		|	-h		display help message

 ## Docx Formatting and Question Identification Logic: ##
-docx2bb requires the use of a simple word format in all questions types to be recognized; specifically, all questions must use an **OUTLINE NUMBERED LIST** format, where questions are listed using level 1 outline and answers use level 2 outline; Any unnumbered paragraph will be ignored by the tool.
-Key answers for questions (except for Essay and Fill_in_the_Blnak) must be selected using **bold** font.
+docx2bb requires the use of a simple word format in all questions types to be recognized; specifically, all questions must use an **OUTLINE NUMBERED LIST** format, where questions are listed using level 1 outline and answers use level 2 outline (MAT uses level 3); Any unnumbered paragraph will be ignored by the tool.
+Key answers for M/C and T/F questions must be selected using **bold** font.

-Example:
+Essay example:

 	1. Question